CamWeil/MATH4610/softwaremanual/12avecnorml1.md

    **Input:** There are inputs needed for the length of the vector and the elements of the vector.
 These inputs are both prompted for at the beginning of the routine.

    **Output:** This routine simply calculates the sum of the magnitude of each element of the vector, which is then given as the output.
+For example:

+        Enter vector length: 3
+        Enter coordinate #1 for vector v: 1
+        Enter coordinate #2 for vector v: 2
+        Enter coordinate #3 for vector v: 3 l1-norm = 6.

    **Usage/Example:** The routine defines one double variable, l1, as well as an int variable, n, and a vector with double elements, v. n represents the length of the vector, l1 represents the l<sub>1</sub> norm of the vector, and v represents the vector itself.
 The l<sub>1</sub> norm is calculated using the loop: